NeonDistrict/circle-integration/README.md

 sudo yum install certbot-apache -y
 ```

+1. Copy all keys to the `./keys` directory at the root of the project, for the love of god make sure you dont put the prod keys in dev, or the dev keys on prod
+1.

 ## Configuring deployment

 1. Create an elastic IP and point it at the ec2 instance
 1. In Route53 setup a subdomain and point it at the elastic IP
-1. Copy all keys to the `./keys` directory at the root of the project

 ## Renewing SSL Certificates